 The original Fluxbox toolbar is very different from what today’s users expect in function and design.
 (You can toggle back and forth between the two: Menu > Appearance > Toolbar > Fluxbox | Traditional) That’s the reason an alternative “traditional” toolbar was added starting with MX-Fluxbox 2.2 using an highly configurable app known as “tint2.”

-To change the panel, click the wrench icon next to the Start button or the gear icon on the dock.
+To change the panel, click the wrench icon next to the Start button, the gear icon on the dock or the listing in the Menu.
 This launches the Settings manager, where you can click on “Tint2 manager.”

 The screen opens showing all the tint2 configurations in the location ~/config/tint2/.
 MXFB supplies a small set of very different configurations that you can try out.